The Sine‐on‐Random VibrationVIEW software can run Sine‐on‐Sine tests.

 A customer asked for help setting up a Sine‐on‐Sine test to match a test specification.
 They were familiar with the Sine‐on‐Random and Random‐on‐Random test modes from Vibration Research but were wondering what they needed to run a Sine‐on‐Sine test.

-To do this type of testing, the customer must have our Sine‐on‐Random Vibration Research test module.
-The first step is to click ‘New Test’ in the VibrationVIEW Software.
-Then click the Sine‐on‐Sine button as seen below.
+To run a Sine-on-Sine test, a customer must have the VibrationVIEW Sine‐on‐Random test module.
+The first step is to select New Test in the VibrationVIEW software.
+Then, select the Sine‐on‐Sine test option.

 - Sweep Down from

 - Sweep Up from